josholiv/josholiv/README.md

 # 👋 Hi, I’m Josh (@josholiv)

 ## 👀 I’m interested in
+researching relationships between
+- brain function,
+- brain structure, and
+- memory/
+/
-how brain function, brain structure, and memory interact and how these relationships evolve across the human lifespan.
+ and how these relationships evolve across the human lifespan.

 ## 🌱 I’m currently learning
 - web development